bark-community/bark-token-old/README.md

 ## Key Features:

 - **Governance**: Token holders can participate in governance votes to influence the development and direction of the BARK platform.
-- **Utility**: BARK tokens can be used across a variety of applications and services within the BARK ecosystem.
+- **Utility**: BARK tokens (BARK) can be used across a variety of applications and services within the BARK Protocol ecosystem.
 - **Fee Redistribution**: Transaction fees are redistributed to support the ongoing development of the BARK platform and reward active community members.
 - **Humanitarian Aid**: Providing assistance to communities affected by natural disasters, conflicts, or other crises, ensuring access to essential resources and support.

 ## Getting Started

 To interact with BARK tokens, you will need a Solana wallet set up.
-Recommend using [Phantom](https://phantom.app/) or [Sollet](https://www.sollet.io/).
+Recommend using [Phantom](https://phantom.app/) or [Solflare](https://www.solflare.com/).

 ### Transferring BARK Tokens

 1. Ensure you have SOL in your wallet to cover transaction fees.
-2. Use the wallet interface to add BARK Token using the contract (CA) address provided above.
+2. Use the wallet interface to add BARK Token using the contract address provided above.
 3. Transfer BARK tokens to any Solana address as you would with SOL.

 ## BARK Test Tokens